uva-bi-sdad/dc.staple.food.basket/README.md

-# YOUR_REPO_NAME Ex) dc.template
+# YOUR_REPO_NAME Ex) dc.staple.food.basket

-Allows user to easily get YOUR_DATA data from the SDAD Data Commons.
+Allows user to easily get Staple Food Basket data from the SDAD Data Commons.
 Data can be provided directly or in a file.